mcphail/speccydev/README.md

 - git (version control)
 - make (build control)

+Several useful VSCode extentsions will be installed, including a Z80 assembly language server, Z80 and C debugger, Makefile support, BASIC syntax highlighter and more.

+Thanks to the many authors of these wonderful tools and extensions; to think what we could have made with these in 1985!

 ## Install

 This devcontainer should work in Windows, Linux and MacOS.
 It is recommended to install: